-A/Prof Grey's team at Garvan worked up a vaccine, called BCMA-Fc, that re-dressed this imbalance.
+A/Prof Grey's team worked up a vaccine, called BCMA-Fc, that re-dressed this imbalance.
 When given to mice with a disease similar to type 1 diabetes, the vaccine prevented diabetes by increasing the number of regulator T cells and reducing the number of warriors.

 This work shows the potential of stopping the immune attack as a way to prevent type 1 diabetes.
 It has supported the testing of a related compound, called rituximab, in people with promising results.
 In a USA trial, people kept the ability to produce their own insulin, after diabetes had started, for up to 18 months.
 Further study will test whether taking this drug repeatedly will continue to maintain insulin production.

 Get new beta cells

 When the pancreatic beta cells (the cells that make insulin) have been destroyed, one obvious solution would be to replace the destroyed beta cells with new ones.
 Indeed there has been a concerted worldwide effort to establish whether transplanting beta cells could cure type 1 diabetes.
 This is achieved in clinical studies by transplanting pancreatic islets that contain the insulin-producing beta cells.

 Part of a Commonwealth-funded Australian Islet Transplant Consortium formed in 2006, A/Prof Grey's team research team compared gene signatures of transplanted islet grafts with patient outcomes, seeing what constituted a ‘good’ or a ‘poor’ graft.

 Of the 17 people who have received islets from a donated pancreas, seven have stopped using insulin completely, and many of the remaining people now require less insulin and have better diabetes control.